Get Started with HeteroSTA

 Prerequisite: License Initialization

-Before you begin any STA workflow, it is mandatory to initialize and validate the HeteroSTA license.
-This must be the very first API call you make.
+Before you begin any STA workflow, you must initialize and validate the HeteroSTA license.
+This must be the very first API call.
 If the license is not successfully initialized, the subsequent call to heterosta_new() will fail by returning NULL, preventing any further interaction with the library.

-You can obtain a license key by following the instructions in our getting started page.
+You can obtain a license key by following the instructions on our getting started page.

 • API: heterosta_init_license()